viamrobotics/docs/docs/tutorials/pi/make-an-led-blink-with-the-viam-app.md

 When hooking up the circuit, note the *polarity* of the LED.
 You will notice that the LED has long and short leads.
 The long lead is the positive side, which is known as the anode, the short lead is the negative side, which is known as the cathode.
-The long anode should be connected to the resistor and the short cathode should be connected to the ground via the blue jumper wire and pin 6 on the Raspberry Pi as shown on the diagram.
+The long anode should be connected to the resistor and the short cathode should be connected to the ground using the blue jumper wire and pin 6 on the Raspberry Pi as shown on the diagram.

 ## Configuring your bot using the Viam app